rojinakashefi/DataStructure/README.md

 - **Tree**
   - [Implemented Binary search Tree](https://github.com/rojinakashefi/DataStructure/blob/main/Tree/src/BinarySearchTree.java)

-You can see a brief imformation of what each data structure does in thier readme's.
+You can see a brief imformation of what each data structure does in their readme's.
 Hope you enjoy :')

 ------